 Anthurium Clarinervium Plant Propagation FAQs

-Propagating Anthurium Clarinervium plants is definitely easier than some other plants as the main method is simply division of the main plant but that doesn’t mean it doesn’t come with its own set of problems, questions and difficulties.
+Propagating these plants is definitely easier than some other plants as the main method is simply division of the main plant but that doesn’t mean it doesn’t come with its own set of problems, questions and difficulties.

 What’s the best time of year to propagate an Anthurium Clarinervium?

-We always recommend propagating houseplants in spring, and you want to do the same when propagating your Anthurium Clarinervium.
+We always recommend starting in spring.
 Make sure that any wintery frosty, cold weather is gone so that your new plants are growing in the warmer brighter months.
 This will encourage healthier and stronger roots as well as actually speed up the whole process.
-It will also mean your mother Anthurium Clarinervium plant has the best environment to recover quickly from the shock of propagation.

 Propagating your Anthurium Clarinervium in either autumn or winter will result in really slow growth (if any) and you risk an increased chance of root rot or leaf rot.
 This is because the plants will need a lot less water and if the leaves get wet the water won’t evaporate as quickly as it would in summer.

 Do I need to use rooting gel or powder when propagating my Anthurium Clarinervium?